JianingXi/mCGfinder/README.md

 =======================
 Instructions to mCGfinder software (version 1.0.0)

-Developer: Jianing Xi <xjn@mail.ustc.edu.cn>
-Health Informatics Lab,
-School of Information Science and Technology, University of Science and Technology of China
+Developer: Jianing Xi <xjn@mail.ustc.edu.cn> from Health Informatics Lab, School of Information Science and Technology, University of Science and Technology of China

 Requirement